 Plant Szechuan peppers in nearly any type of well-drained soil.
 A handful of all-purpose fertilizer added to the soil at planting time will provided extra nutrition that gets the plant off to a good start.

-Szechuan pepper plants tolerate full sun or partial shade; however, afternoon shade is beneficial in hotter climates.
+Szechuan pepper plants tolerate full sun or partial shade, however, afternoon shade is beneficial in hotter climates.

 Water as necessary to keep the soil moist but not soggy.
 Water is important during extended dry periods, especially for plants grown in pots.

 Szechuan pepper plants generally don’t require much pruning.
-Trim them to enhance the shape and remove dead or damage growth, but be careful not to prune new growth, as this is where new peppers develop.
+Trim them to enhance the shape and remove dead or damaged growth, but be careful not to prune new growth, as this is where new peppers develop.

 Szechuan pepper plants are generally unaffected by pests and disease.